-2. On 1st April, 2022, Shubham Limited purchased some land for ₹ 30 lakhs for the purpose of constructing a new factory.
+On 1st April, 2022, Shubham Limited purchased some land for ₹ 30 lakhs for the purpose of constructing a new factory.
 This cost of 30 lakhs included legal cost of ₹ 2 lakhs incurred for the purpose of acquisition of this land.
 Construction work could start on 1st May, 2022 and Shubham Limited provides you the details of the following costs incurred in relation to its construction:

-₹ Preparation and levelling of the land 80,000 Employment costs of the construction workers (per month) 29,000 Purchase of materials for the construction 21,24,000

-Cost of relocating employees to new factory for work 60,000 Costs of inauguration ceremony on 1 st January, 2023 80,000 Overhead costs incurred directly on the construction of the factory (per month) 25,000 General overhead costs allocated to construction project by the Manager is ₹ 30,00 as per company's normal overhead allocation policy, it should be ₹ 24,000.
-The a company has support documentation for the cost of ₹ 15,000 only) and raised object balance amount. auditor of the
+₹ Preparation and levelling of the land 80,000 Employment costs of the construction workers (per month) 29,000 Purchase of materials for the construction 21,24,000 Cost of relocating employees to new factory for work 60,000 Costs of inauguration ceremony on 1 st January, 2023 80,000 Overhead costs incurred directly on the construction of the factory (per month) 25,000 General overhead costs allocated to construction project by th 0 is ₹ 30,000.
+However, as per company's normal overhead allocation policy, it should be ₹ 24,000.
+The auditor of the company has support documentation for the cost of ₹ 15,000 only) and raised objection for the balance amount.